-Time series of shortwave and longwave radiation, SST (unnecessary for LWDOWN option), surface air temperature, surface specific humidity, surface wind speed, and sea-level pressure on a structured lattice should be prepared.
+Time series of shortwave and longwave radiation, surface air temperature, surface specific humidity, surface wind speed, and sea-level pressure on a structured lattice should be prepared.
 The data may be interpolated in time and space in the model.
 Attributes of the data are specified by nml_force_data.
 The name of the data and the units assumed by the model are listed on Table 14.4.
 See Section 14.10 for details on how to specify external forcing files at run time.